-Pterosaurs are delicate gangly creatures, so it is unsurprising that, for the most part, toy companies have tended to create simple ‘in flight’ postures for their pterosaur figures.
+Pterosaurs are delicate gangly creatures, so it is unsurprising that toy companies have tended to create simple ‘in flight’ postures for their pterosaur figures.
 Pterosaurs with the wings outstretched are easier to make.
-Bullyland broke the mold when they produced a pair of pterosaurs, a typical flying version (I will call this version 1), and a standing version (version 2), with wings partially folded up.
-Some companies have since followed suit e.g. Safari Ltd.
+Bullyland broke the mold when they produced a pair of pterosaurs, a typical flying version (I will call this version 1, it also has a fish in its mouth), and a standing version (I’ll call this version 2), with wings partially folded up.
+Some companies have since followed suit by creating standing pterosaurs (e.g. Safari Ltd).

-Both versions represent the same species of Pteranodon, Pteranodon sternbegi.
+Both versions represent the same species of Pteranodon, P. sternbegi.
 The crest of P. sternbergi has a distinct convex forward facing margin and is more greatly expanded, which distinguishing it from the other species of Pteranodon.
-P. longiceps, for example, is typically produced by toy companies, the crest in this species is a more simple ‘spike’, so it is good to se Bullyland breaking the mold in this regard too (Bullyland also has a P. longiceps of course).
+P. longiceps, for example, is typically produced by toy companies, and the crest in this species is a more simple ‘spike’, so it is good to see Bullyland diversifying in this regard, too (Bullyland has also made a P. longiceps of course).
 The shape of the beak is also different, it apparently curves upwards in P. sternbergi.

 The colour scheme is identical in both versions, although version 1 also has a fish in the jaws.
 The wings are red, the body grey, and the beak is yellow, but all of these shades merge naturally into each other, and there are blue highlights on the head: the colour scheme is therefore very impressive.
 The striking beady yellow eye in the darkened socket adds the finishing touch to this super-cool collectors item.
 The figure is about 13 cm long.